OneGet/MicrosoftDockerProvider/README.md

 #### 0.1.0.3
 	Bug fixes

+#### 1.0.0.0
+	Public release

+#### 1.0.0.1
+	Added OS version check instead of KB check

 ### Dependencies
 1. Nuget binaries
-2. Update: KB3176936 needs to be installed on your machine
+2. Update: KB3176936 or later needs to be installed on your machine